vuvietnguyenit/packet-sniffing/docs/metrics.md

 The suffix after MYSQL_ERROR_ECHO_METRIC_ will be collected as label key of metrics.

 It is used to identify MySQL instance that is exposed metrics, and then we can use it to do label grouping in the future.
+See [Example sidecar container](./examples/deployment.yaml#L87) if you're deploying it as sidecar container.

 ## Usage